 For 5 weeks in March 2016, a set of very diverse issues related to chronic diseases: from big data to social innovation, from E-health to the connection between wealth and health, were introduced on the REIsearch platform and through social media channels.

-The results of this campaign were presented to the European Parliament and European Commission on 26 April 2016 during the fourth edition of the European Intersectoral Summit on Research and Innovation on Science.
-Mr Xavier Prats Monné, Director General of the Directorate General for Health and Food Safety of the European Commission said:
+The results of this campaign were presented to the European Parliament and the European Commission on 26 April 2016 during the fourth edition of the European Intersectoral Summit on Research and Innovation on Science.
+Mr Xavier Prats Monné, Director-General of the Directorate General for Health and Food Safety of the European Commission said:

 “Only with a renewed dialogue between researchers, citizens and policy-makers will Europe be able to meet its increasingly complex challenges.
 And cooperation across sectors and countries is indeed the best trigger for creative thinking, and the key incentive for innovative solutions to complex problems.

 REIsearch provides the right kind of genuine push towards stronger evidence-based policy making, more informed citizens, and better science – this is why I so eagerly look forward to the results of the first REIsearch initiative on Chronic Diseases“.